blockbridge/blockbridge-kb/guide/proxmox/index.md

 ---
 layout: page
-title: PROXMOX VE SHARED STORAGE GUIDE
+title: PROXMOX VE STORAGE GUIDE
-description: Proxmox Shared Storage Guide with Blockbridge
+description: Guide to Proxmox VE Shared Storage with Blockbridge
 permalink: /guide/proxmox/index.html
-keywords: proxmox
+keywords: proxmox iSCSI shared
 toc: false

 ---

 This guide provides technical details for deploying Proxmox VE with Blockbridge iSCSI storage using the Blockbridge storage driver for Proxmox.

 Most readers will want to start with the Deployment and Tuning Quickstart section.
 It’s an ordered list of configuration steps and is the fastest path to an installation.
-The rest of the document provides detail on all aspects of using Promox with Blockbridge.
+The rest of the document provides detail on all aspects of using Proxmox with Blockbridge.

 FEATURE OVERVIEW
 ================